-Examples include tech, healthcare, insurance, social media, etc.
+Examples include tech, healthcare, real estate, insurance, social media, etc.

 Ask yourself whether it is a developed website or not.
 Does this domain name get a lot of traffic/does it make a lot of money?
 Some domain names just contain a parked page and make $1000 a month in parking revenue.
 These days though, domain names are not typically valued based on these metrics.
 It’s a relatively uncommon form of valuation.

 This metric is predicated on supply and demand.
-If the domain contains and was registered in the 90s (Fish.com, Dogs.com), it’s likely to be a highly desired domain.
-If it were registered today on the other hand, it’s not likely to be worth much at all.
+If the domain contains and was registered in the ’90s (Fish.com, Dogs.com), it’s likely to be a highly desired domain.
+If the initial domain registration happened today, on the other hand, it’s not likely to be worth much at all.